Sandy4321/ICSME-2016/README.md

 > NOTE: To run these scripts, before install [Scrapy (Installation Guide)](http://doc.scrapy.org/en/latest/intro/install.html) on your machine.

-To organize the data collected by the scripts above, before generating graphics, we create two scripts to organize monthly issues and pull-requests dates: [IssueMonthlyAmount.py](https://github.com/fronchetti/ICSME-ERA-Dataset/blob/master/IssueMonthlyAmount.py) and [PullMonthlyAmount.py](https://github.com/fronchetti/ICSME-ERA-Dataset/blob/master/PullMonthlyAmount.py).
+To organize the data collected by the scripts above, before generating graphics, we execute two scripts to organize monthly issues and pull-requests dates: [IssueMonthlyAmount.py](https://github.com/fronchetti/ICSME-ERA-Dataset/blob/master/IssueMonthlyAmount.py) and [PullMonthlyAmount.py](https://github.com/fronchetti/ICSME-ERA-Dataset/blob/master/PullMonthlyAmount.py).
 See the docstrings in each code to learn how to run the code and to understand it better.

 ### CONTRIBUTORS & CONTRIBUTIONS